dfinity/motoko/doc/md/reference/overview.md

 };
 ```

-Similar to exceptions in other languages,
-but *only* available in async contexts, e.g. shared functions; async blocks
+Similar to exceptions in other languages, but only available in async contexts such as shared functions; async blocks.

-## Stable variables
+### Stable variables

 If we upgrade the `Broadcast` actor, all current registrations are lost.
 To preserve them, declare the state variable `r` as `stable`.

 ``` motoko no-repl